 Spring Explorations 2019

-The Patagonia portion of my trip, about three weeks, was my annual trip with my climbing buddies.
-The ten of us spent over a week treking through a very seldom traveled route using pack horses, guides, and a lot of stamina.
+The Patagonia portion of my trip, about two weeks, was my annual trip with my climbing buddies.
+The ten of us spent over a week trekking through a very seldom traveled route using pack horses, guides, and a lot of stamina.

 Sorry it has taken this long to collect my thoughts on the Patagonia trek, I have been very busy with other things since my return.
 I broke my ankle a couple days ago and because that has slowed me down a bit, now I can write about my experience and encourage you to check out this destination if you are so inclined.